autioch/page-ripper/ripper/readme.md

 ## TODO
 2. Add post browser.
-4. Separate post parser from id generator.
+4. Separate post parser from id generator:
+  - in table `queue`, `id` should be stored.
+  - `parsePost` should return `nextUrls` in form of array of objects, with `id` and `url` properties, instead of just array of strings representing `url`
+  - queue should no longer operate on `url` only, but instead check ids